JeffLabonte/Baby-Bottle-Temperature-Monitor/README.md

 ## Context

-My first botn couldn't be breastfed so we had to use formula.
+My first botn couldn't be breastfed so we had to use milk powder formula..

 It is recommended to sterilize the water you use to reconstitute de powder milk.